july 24, 2014 (0157US)

 Fasts and prayers

-fast on Mondays and Thursdays.
-You should fast on Wednesdays
+Mondays and Thursdays.
+You should fast on Wednesdays and Fridays.

-Lord commanded in the gospel: Our Father in heaven, holy be
+commanded in the gospel: Our Father in heaven, holy be your name.

-penitents.
+of penitents.
 These two actions — one is internal, the other

-is external — are much more difficult than token
+is external — are much more difficult than token gestures which look

 Welcome Anyone Coming in the Name of the Lord

-who comes in the name of Jesus, but then, test them
+who comes in the name of Jesus, but then, test them and use your

-he is a Christ peddler.
-Watch that you keep away from such
+Christ peddler.
+Watch that you keep away from such people.

 About every genuine prophet